eLearning-BS23/moodle-block_customleaderboard/README.md

-# Moodle Block Leader Board
+# Custom Block Leader Board

-Moodle Block Leaderboard plugin is a block plugin in moodle.
+Custom Block Leaderboard plugin is a block plugin in moodle.
 It shows leaderboard / ranking board based on different types.

 # Leaderboard Types